FBI agents swarm Jeffrey Epstein's private Caribbean island

 Breaking News Emails

-FBI agents raided Jeffrey Epstein's private island in the Caribbean Monday in a vivid display that the probe into his alleged sex-trafficking ring is continuing despite his death.
+FBI agents raided Jeffrey Epstein's private island in the Caribbean on Monday in a vivid display that the probe into his alleged sex trafficking ring is continuing despite his death.

-A swarm of federal agents were seen fanning out across Little St. James in golf carts about 10:30 a.m.
+A swarm of federal agents was seen fanning out across Little St. James in golf carts about 10:30 a.m.

 "We were just trying to look at pretty fish and swim with turtles and here we are in the middle of an FBI raid," said Kelly Quinn, the owner of Salty Dog Day Sails, who was running a sailing charter in the area.